nischay-code/Digital_Clock/README.md

 # Digital Clock

- Digital clock which display the current time in Hours, Minutes and seconds.
-This JavaScript clock display the time as per Local time zone.
+HTML and CSS is used to design the Clock and for Updating the current time used JavaScript Date Object as per Local time zone.